patrickmatula/Recycli/README.md

 ## Your code sucks!

 That's very likely, because I'm not a professional developer.
 If you have any suggestions, improvements or bug reports, please [open an issue](https://github.com/patrickmatula/Recycli/issues) on GitHub.
-You can also participate in the [Code Review Stack Exchange](...) thread.

 ## Your design sucks!